uml-digitalinitiatives/Kakadu/README.md

 file into a JPEG2000 file with a specific set of parameters.

 ## Requirements
-A licensed copy of the Kakadu tools.
+1. A licensed copy of the Kakadu tools.
 This is not included in this repository.
+1. Imagemagick for identifying the source file and uncompressing (if necessary).

 ## Configuration
 There are 5 environment variables that can be set to configure the Kakadu tools: